-- Intentional communication - Rare in primates, present in chimpanzees (maybe??) - Structured communication - Rare and limited in primates, present in chimpanzees (maybe??), common in songbirds - Generally structure not subserving meaning - Learned communication - Rare in primates, present in chimpanzees (maybe??), common in songbirds - Relationship between vocal learning and structure?
+- Intentional communication - Rare in primates, present in chimpanzees (maybe??) - Structured communication - Rare and limited in most primates but present in chimpanzees (maybe??), common in songbirds - Generally structure not subserving meaning - Learned communication - Rare in primates but present in chimpanzees (maybe??), common in songbirds - Relationship between vocal learning and structure?